 If you have expired manufacturer coupons that you can’t use, then you can still do some good with them.
 There are several charities that accept donations of expired coupons to send to military families who are stationed overseas.
 They are allowed to use those coupons in their commissary shops for up to six months after the expiration date.
 So, don’t just throw away expired coupons; let someone else benefit from them.

-- Why Do Coupons Expire?
+- Do Stores Double Coupons in Iowa?